fabienschlegel/d2c-v2/posts/how-to-use-props-and-state-in-react.md

 ---
-title: "How to use props and state in React"
+title: 'How to use props and state in React'
-date: "2022-03-03"
+date: '2022-03-03'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "Props and states are two kinds of variables used in React components."
+excerpt: 'Props and states are two kinds of variables used in React components.'
-tags: ["React", "Typescript"]
+tags: ['React', 'Typescript']
 ---

 This blog post relies on React and Typescript, a superset of JavaScript.
 If you’re a beginner, you can check [this post](https://www.devoreur2code.com/begin-react-with-typescript) to get the prerequisites.